 None of this is magic — and I definitely falter some days and even weeks — but I keep coming back because every day I do this I take one tiny step closer to the peaceful life I want to live.

 At midlife, the stresses of life can add up whether it’s worrying about finances, tending to children, or taking care of sick parents.
 In fact, the American Psychological Association’s Stress in American Survey found that while stress has declined in certain groups, it’s actually gone up in parents.

 When you take care of others it can leave less for you.
 Research reveals that practicing mindfulness (also a form of meditation), traditional meditation, and practicing gratitude and self-compassion contributes to health in a multitude of ways.
 More importantly, it makes people feel calmer, more engaged, and happier.

 4. Turn Up the Quality in Relationships

-But focusing the yes’s has the opposite effect.
+Focusing on the yes’s has the opposite effect.
 As we get older, we naturally crave sweets less and find excess drinking doesn’t agree with us.
-If we tune and listen to what our bodies really need, I think we’ll find it prefers mostly quality.
+If we tune and listen to what our bodies really need — what it says YES to –I think we’ll find it prefers mostly quality.
 Investing in a good quality diet should feel good, not be a constant struggle.

 After 40, it just makes sense to make long-term investments in health and well-being that pay off both now and later.
 It’s like a 401K plan for your health.
 And you will never regret the day you started contributing.